OAIE/oaie-sketch/README.md

 # OAIE Sketch
 OAIE Sketch is a browser-based editor for OAS3 spec documents.
 It offers a side-by-side YAML code editor and visual editor with a focus on tactile feedback, simplicity and performance.
+Its philosophy is "stay close to the code and visualize".

 ## Features
 - shows each operation as graph node